wiheto/teneto/docs/tutorial/networkrepresentation.rst

 Exporting to a numpy array
 =========================

-You can export the network to a numpy array from the pandas datafram by calling to array:
+You can export the network to a numpy array from the pandas dataframe by calling to array:

   >>> np.random.seed(2019) # For reproduceability
   >>> G = np.random.beta(1, 1, [5,5,3]) # Creates 5 nodes and 3 time-points